Middle-aged woman with a cup in her hand

 Any illness or condition that results in chronic coughing can weaken the pelvic floor muscles.
 Smokers in particular are susceptible since smokers’ cough can be persistent and prolonged over many years.

-Treatments and remedies for stress incontinence
+Natural treatments and remedies for stress incontinence

 Get moving